csvpath/csvpath/README.md

 |set_file_path(str)   | sets the file names from a JSON file of named paths or a single .csv file or a directory of .csv files |

 There are several ways to set up csvpath file references.
 Read <a href='https://github.com/dk107dk/csvpath/blob/main/docs/files.md'>more about filenames</a>.

+You also have options for providing csvpaths.
+Read <a href='https://github.com/dk107dk/csvpath/blob/main/docs/paths.md'>about named paths here</a>.

 This is a very basic programmatic use of CsvPath.
 For lots more examples, see the unit tests.